oscarlai1998/tp/docs/DeveloperGuide.md

 <!--@@author ???-->

 ## **Design** ##
-The following section describes an overview of the design architecture.
-Each subsections then provides a more detailed design of each individual components.
+The following section is an overview of the design architecture.
+Each Sub-section provides a more detailed explanation for the design of each individual components.

 ### **Architecture Diagram** ###
 ![archi](./images/ArchitectureDiagram.png)